nikodemus/foolang/design/Tokenization.md

  4. If at a digit character, consume it.
 Then continue as below, returning the appropriate type of number token.

-    NOTE: It is a syntax error if a number parsed according to following rules is followed by a word character.

-    NOTE: Below when consuming digits, also consume underscore.
+    NOTE: These rules will produce malformed numbers if such exist in the source, such as 123foo.

     4.1.
-If at x or X, consume hexadecimal digits and return HEX_INTEGER.
+If at x or X, consume word characters, return HEX_INTEGER.

     4.2.
-If at b or B, consume binary digits and return BIN_INTEGER.
+If at b or B, consume word characters, return BIN_INTEGER.

     4.3.
-Consume decimal digits.
-If then at dot, consume, then following consume decimal digits.
+Consume decimal digits and underscore.
+If then at dot, consume, then consume following decimal digits and underscore.

     4.4.
 If at e or f, consume.
 If at + or -, consume.
-Consume decimal digits.
+Consume word characters.
 For e return DOUBLE_FLOAT, for f return SINGLE_FLOAT.

     4.5.
+Consume word characters.
 If consumed a dot earlier, return DOUBLE_FLOAT, otherwise DEC_INTEGER.

  5. If at --- consume until --- and return BLOCK_COMMENT.